 Side Note: Real-Life Eschers (not the Dutch artist...)

-In other news (c'mon, that was a good segue), I recently heard about this rather interesting modern "tribe" in the Ukraine.
+In other news, I recently heard about this rather interesting modern "tribe" in the Ukraine.

 Anyone interested in the politics or history of the Ukraine, or want to find out more about this intriguing group, there's some good articles here (some are three or four years old - not really "news" I know).